-The Company trades only with recognized, creditworthy parties.
-It is the Company's policy that all customers who wish to trade on credit terms are subject to credit verification procedures.
-In addition, receivable balances are monitored on an ongoing basis with the result that the Company's exposure to bad debts is not significant.
+The Company enters into transactions with creditworthy counterparties only.
+The clients wishing to trade on a commercial loan terms are subject to a credit check procedure.

+The receivable balances are monitored on an ongoing basis with the result that the Company's exposure to bad debts is not significant.
 Maximum exposure is the carrying amount.
 There are no significant concentrations of credit risk within the Company.

-The Company places deposits with Kazakhstani banks (Notes 16 and 17).
+The Company places deposits with Kazakhstani banks (Notes 16, 17).
 Management of the Company reviews credit ratings of these banks periodically to eliminate extraordinary credit risk exposure.
 In accordance with IFRS 9, the Company accruals allowances for expected credit losses in respect of funds with credit institutions.